bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 +

-ATP testing is a hygiene management method that uses ATP (adenosine triphosphate) as a stain indicator.
-ATP is an energy molecule possessed by all animals and plants.
-Since it also contains bacteria, it is not suitable for measuring the number of bacteria and therefore cannot be used for microbiological tests.
+ATP testing is a hygiene management method that uses ATP (adenosine triphosphate) as an indicator.
+ATP is an energy molecule found in all animals and plants.
+Because it is also present in bacteria, ATP testing cannot accurately measure bacterial counts and is therefore unsuitable for microbiological testing.

 Where is the correlation to the culture method?